SevenShepherd/SevenShepherd.github.io/about.markdown

 # 8.3 Esperanto (Constructed Language)

+> "Thomson's Rule for First-Time Telescope Makers: "It is faster to make a four-inch mirror then a six-inch mirror than to make a six-inch mirror." &mdash; Programming Pearls, Communications of the ACM, September 1985

 Learning a second language can increase problem solving ability.
 According to the [telescope rule](https://en.wikipedia.org/wiki/Constructed_language) it takes less time to first learn a simple constructed language and then a natural language, than to learn only a natural language.
 The [Sapir–Whorf hypothesis](https://www.youtube.com/embed/RKK7wGAYP6k), or Whorfianism, suggests that language affects our world views and perceptions, relative to ones native language.

 > Saluton kaj bonvenon, mi vidas, ke vi trovis mian blogon.
 Mi nomiĝas [Rajano](http://esperanto-chicago.org/esperantizing-your-name/), kaj mi ŝatas programi komputilojn, ludi pianon kaj lerni lingvojn.
 Mi ankaŭ lernas paroli [Esperanton](https://eo.wikipedia.org/wiki/Esperanto) flue, sed mi estas nur komencanto nuntempe.
 Mia filozofio estas konata kiel [aŭtodidaktismo](https://en-m-wikipedia-org.translate.goog/wiki/Autodidacticism?_x_tr_sl=en&_x_tr_tl=eo&_x_tr_hl=en&_x_tr_pto=wapp). &mdash; [SevenShepherd](https://twitter.com/SevenShepherd)

-The world's most widely spoken and most successful constructed international auxiliary language, and the only such language with a population of native speakers.
+Esperanto is the world's most widely spoken and most successful constructed international auxiliary language, and the only such language with a population of native speakers.
 Created by Polish ophthalmologist L. L. Zamenhof in 1887, it was intended to be a universal second language for international communication.
 According to the University of Manchester, the [propaedeutic value of Esperanto](https://en.wikipedia.org/wiki/Propaedeutic_value_of_Esperanto) raises language awareness and accelerates subsequent learning of foreign languages.
 Esperanto has approximately 2640 root words.
 The word esperanto translates into English as *"one who hopes"*.

 |||
 |:-:|:-:|